Root Canal Therapy - Murphy, TX

 A Non-Scary Solution To Severe Toothaches

 Our teeth are composed of more than one layer.
 The first is the outer layer, known as the enamel, which protects against the harmful effects of bacteria and plaque.
 Immediately underneath is a thin layer of sensitive dentin.
 At the very heart of our teeth is a layer that contains the pulpal material that makes up the tooth's nerve.
 Most dental problems occur at the level of the enamel.
 Sometimes, though, the second and third layers can develop problems, often resulting from a deep cavity or a traumatic injury.
-When this happens, your tooth may develop a bacterial infection or severe discomfort.
+When this happens, your tooth may develop a bacterial infection or severe discomfort, and we'll recommend root canal therapy in Murphy, TX to repair the damage and renew your smile.

 Why Choose Murphy Family Dentistry for Root Canal Therapy?